raphamorim/raphamorim.github.com/_posts/2024-11-25-why-am-i-creating-a-new-code-editor.md

 So if the percetion of innovation is personal, I can tell some of my goals on text editor that I working on.

-• Reivent mouse free editors, a text editor should be capable to deliver as much without require a long learning curve, in fact it should fit from a programmer to a non-programmer without having few days to catch up.
+• Reinvent mouse free editors, a text editor should be capable to deliver as much without require a long learning curve, in fact it should fit from a programmer to a non-programmer without having few days to catch up.

 • Keyboard based movement should not feel like you are playing an instrument but actually be short and effective.